Zyron-Tech/Zyron-Tech/README.md

 ---

-### Selected Work
+### Selected work

 **Skybil** — Co-founder & lead engineer
-Learning management platform handling course delivery, video streaming, and payments at scale.
+The brief was "we need an LMS that doesn't fall over during live cohorts."
+Built the backend for course delivery, video streaming, and payments — and kept it running.
 `Laravel` `React` `PostgreSQL` `AWS`

 **Zyront Finance** — Founder
-Trading and analytics platform with real-time market data and automated signal generation.
+Built a trading and analytics platform from scratch, including real-time market data pipelines and automated signal generation — the kind of project where the data being wrong by even a second matters.
 `Laravel` `Vue.js` `MySQL` `Redis`

 **Virallink** — Independent build
-AI-driven content generation and scheduling tool for social media management.
+A content team's workflow problem ("we can't keep up with posting") turned into an AI-driven generation and scheduling tool.
 `Laravel` `React` `OpenAI`

-**WordPress Plugin Suite** — Independent build Production plugins covering payments, bookings, and referral systems, used across multiple commercial sites.
+**WordPress Plugin Suite** — Independent build
+A collection of production plugins (payments, bookings, referrals) built because off-the-shelf options didn't fit the business logic.
 `PHP` `WordPress` `MySQL`

 ---